-- 1. You can initiate finalizing and running a report in the following ways: - Go to Reports > Run a Report.
+- 1. You can initiate finalizing and running a report in the following ways: - After configuring your basic or advanced report, click Create and Run. - Go to Reports > Manage Report Types from the Console menu and clicking the run link From the Actions column. - Go to Reports > Run a Report.
 Select a built-in or custom report from the list. - Go to Reports and click the rerun link from the Actions column for a recently run report.